jokijen/hyped-climbing-tracker/README.md

 The development of the Hyped application is progressing with early versions of many key components either initiated or done:

 - Backend (Python, Flask): The routes.py file has been started.
 Additionally, there are various Python files including climbs.py, crags.py, and users.py to manage different aspects of the app.
 Users can log in/out and a session is managed.
 There is also a functioning search.
-- Database: An initial schema.sql file has been created to define the database, but otherwise the database side of the development is in very early stages.
+- Database: A database schema has been created.
 - HTML: The login and registration pages are complete.
 The home page visible after login has a structure in place.
+The favourites, tick-list, and logged sends of users, as well as crag and climb pages are almost finished.
 - Formatting: An initial style.css file has been created for formatting, and a logo has been designed in both black and white.
-The style of the website is not yet finalized, which is why there may be variation on different pages.
+The style of the website is not yet finalized, which is why there may be small variation across pages.

 Overall, the project has made decent progress with several base elements in place or initiated.
 All feedback is very welcome.
 Development will continue on from here.